hipay/hipay-enterprise-sdk-prestashop/CONTRIBUTING.md

 requests][pull-requests] and discussed using
 GitHub [issues][issues].

+All contributions - even if we take them as the original author in the end - will be closed.

+GitHub is not our main system and we simply allow you to read the code and work for us, without any counterparties; not even the joy of the open-source contribution.

 ### Before you start

 If you would like to make a significant change, please open